ITP-ICN-G05/ICN-Frontend/README.md

 make start
 ```
 * The app runs at http://localhost:3000
-* Hot reload is enabled for instant feedback
+* Hot reload is enabled for instant updates
-* Backend API is configured at http://localhost:8080
+* Backend API is expected at http://localhost:8080

 ## 🔌 API Configuration